Marc-Haze/DAM_Project_Ionic_NodeJs_Sequelize/README.md

 ## User Requisites

 The company will need a view to distinguish the views used by the free users and their own employees.
-Thos views used by the free users will need to show
+Those views used by the free users will need to show the main information of the company and a method of contact.
+On the other side, Employees should have a way to easily navigate around the administration pages.
+Both of them would need a navigation main menu for every case.

 R1.
 Platform
     R.1.1 The App will be done for Mobile platforms